 Church of Our Lady of the Navigators

-One of the most recent, and also peculiar, churches in Lisbon is in the Parque das Nações, where World Youth Day will also take place.
-It was inaugurated in 2014 by the Cardinal Patriarch of Lisbon, Manuel Clemente.
+One of Lisbon’s newest and most peculiar churches is located in Parque das Nações, where World Youth Day will also take place.
+It was inaugurated in 2014 by the cardinal-patriarch of Lisbon, Manuel Clemente.

 The Church of Our Lady of the Navigators has very futuristic features, with a circular architecture that is very different to what we are used to in these buildings, the work of architect José Maria Dias Coelho, who was inspired by Our Lady of the Navigators and the Oceans, the theme of Expo ’98, which gave new life to this part of the city.